-Although teaching Basic Writing and College Writing is our primary mission, the Writing Program does offer TOs a variety of opportunities to gain additional experience.
+Although teaching first-year writing is our primary mission, the Writing Program does offer TOs a variety of opportunities to gain additional experience.
 These opportunities, which are only available for current TOs working in the Writing Program, range from tutoring in our Writing Center, to serving on one of our committees, to participating in placement of first-year students.
 We encourage all of our current TOs to take advantage of these opportunities and to become involved in our teaching community.

 Resource Center Staff